ray-di/Ray.MediaQuery/README.md

 ## SqlQuery

-The `#[DbQuery]` attribute allows you to create a SQL execution object with less description.
-On the other hand, using the `SqlQuery` object requires more description, but gives you more control.

-A `SqlQuery` is a type of DAO that executes SQL by specifying the ID of the SQL file instead of SQL.
+`SqlQuery` executes SQL by specifying the ID of an SQL file.

-The following example shows the above attribute method with `SqlQuery`.
+It can be used to prepare implementation classes for detailed implementation.

 ```php
 class TodoItem implements TodoItemInterface